scala/scala3/docs/docs/usage/scaladoc/staticSite.md

 docs/getting-started.html
 ```

-scaladoc can transform both files and directories (to organize your documentation into tree-like structure).
+Scaladoc can transform both files and directories (to organize your documentation into tree-like structure).
 By default directories has title based on file name and has empty content.
 There is an option to include `index.html` or `index.md` (not both) to provide both content and properties like title (see [Properties](#properties)).

 ## Properties

-scaladoc uses the [Liquid](https://shopify.github.io/liquid/) templating engine
+Scaladoc uses the [Liquid](https://shopify.github.io/liquid/) templating engine
 and provides a number of custom filters and tags specific to Scala
 documentation.

-In scaladoc, all templates can contain YAML front-matter.
+In Scaladoc, all templates can contain YAML front-matter.
 The front-matter
 is parsed and put into the `page` variable available in templates via Liquid.

-scaladoc uses some predefined properties to controls some aspect of page.
+Scaladoc uses some predefined properties to controls some aspect of page.

 Predefined properties: